jposada202020/CircuitPython_uplot/docs/quick_start.rst

 ===============

 This is a similar to Cartesian but designed to allow the user to use it as a data logger.
-The user needs to setup manually the range and tick values in order for this graph to work proeprly
+The user needs to manually set up the range and tick values in order for this graph to work properly

 There are some parameters that you can customize: